 Some general information first: The small town Mae Sai in the district of the same name (Chiang Rai province) is about 800 km away from Bangkok and about 60 km from Chiang Rai.
 The approx. 22.000 inhabitants are mainly Buddhist.
-Officially the location is given with the following coordinates: 20°25′41″N 99°53′1″E
+Officially the location is given with the following coordinates: 20°25′41″N 99°53′1″E (from Wikipedia)

 Journey to Mae Sai

 about 10 km south of the border, (100/55, Moo 5, Phahonyothin Road, Tambon Wiang Phang Kham, GPS 20.404641, 99.882128)

 There are daily overland buses from different cities to Mae Sai.
 From Chiang Mai Green Bus runs several times a day in 4 to 5 hours.
 In Chiang Rai, both the slow local bus (about every half hour), which stops wherever someone wants to get on or off, and the minivans, which leave whenever the 10 seats are occupied, start.
 There are night buses from Bangkok.

 There are several daily flights from Bangkok to Mae Fah Luang International Airport Chiang Rai.
 Thai Airways and Bangkok Airways depart from Suvarnabhumi Airport in Bangkok.
 NokAir, Air Asia and Thai Lion fly from Don Muang.

 At the airport there is the possibility to rent a car as well as to charter a taxi.
 For the trip to Mae Sai it costs about 600, – to 800, – Baht (from Chiang Mai by the way about 3000, – Baht).

 Highway No. 1 leads directly to Mae Sai and ends there at the border.

 If you are looking for a rental car, I recommend BSP, a booking portal with the best prices in Thailand.